okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 ### 6: Facebook redirects the user to your Okta org

 If the user signed in to Facebook successfully, Facebook routes the user to the Org URL that was configured in **Valid OAuth Redirect URIs** and **Site URL** in [Set up your Okta org for a social IdP use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-social-idp-use-case).
-The values use the following format: `https://{Okta org domain}/oauth2/v1/authorize/callback` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`).
+The values use the following format: `https://${yourOktaDomain}/oauth2/v1/authorize/callback` (for example, `https://dev-12345678.okta.com/oauth2/v1/authorize/callback`).

 ### 7: Store the tokens when Okta redirects the request to your application